trencat/Trencat/README.md

-# Trencat
+# TrenCAT

-*Trencat* is a train simulator platform prepared for any student who wants to put into practice his/her own research in Train Automation Technologies.
-Trencat allows users to test custom implementations in Optimal Railway Layout Design, Optimal Train Scheduling, Optimal Rolling Stock Planning, Real Time Unattended Train Operation and Passenger Demand modelisation.
-For more information about this subjects, read the docs.
+*TrenCAT* is a train simulator platform prepared for any student who wants to put into practice his/her own research in Train Automation Technologies. *Trencat* allows users to test custom implementations in **Optimal Railway Layout Design**, **Optimal Train Scheduling**, **Optimal Rolling Stock Planning**, **Real Time Unattended Train Operation** and **Passenger Demand modelisation**.

-Currently *Trencat* is being designed and no implementation has yet started.
+Currently *TrenCAT* is being designed and no implementation has yet started.

 ## Getting Started